Persian grammar: Word order

 Normal sentences are subject-prepositional phrase-object-verb.
-If the object is specific, the order is (S) (O + râ) (PP) V. However, Persian can have a relatively free word order, often called scrambling, because the parts of speech are generally unambiguous, and prepositions and the accusative marker help to disambiguate the case of a given noun phrase.
-The scrambling characteristic has allowed Persian a high degree of flexibility for versification and rhyming.
+If the object is specific, the order is (S) (O + râ) (PP) V. However, Persian has a relatively free word order, which is often called scrambling, since its parts of speech are generally unambiguous, and prepositions and the accusative marker help to disambiguate the case of a given noun phrase.
+That characteristic allows Persian to have a high degree of flexibility for versification and rhyming.

 Articles

 In the literary language, no definite article ("the") is used; rather, it is implied by the absence of the indefinite article ("a, an").
-However, in the spoken language, the stressed suffix ـه -e or -a is often used as a definite article. -e is mostly used in urban areas and -a is mostly used in rural areas.
-The first one is in newer dialects and the second one is in older dialects.
-The consonants and vowels changed throughout history.
+However, in the spoken language, the stressed suffix ـه -e or -a is often used as a definite article; -e is used mostly in urban areas and in newer dialects, and -a is used mostly in rural areas and in older dialects.
+Persian consonants and vowels have changed throughout history.